PauFont3/stonefish_rl/docs/README_manual.md

 # StonefishRL - Create a new RL Environment

-> *Inspirated on the structure of the `G500Env.py`.
-You don´t have to follow this strictly, treat it as a practical starting point, especiaally for searching tasks where you will randomize positions and orientations.*
+> *Inspirated by `G500Env.py`.
+You don´t have to follow this strictly, treat it as a practical starting point, especially for searching tasks where you will randomize positions and orientations.*

 ## 1) Create the scene file
 - Design the Stonefish scene and include robots, obstacles and any other object the agent will interact with.